IBM/wxflows/examples/webpage-summarization/README.md

 Copyright IBM Corp.
 2020, 2024

-# Summarization Example | IBM watsonx Flows Engine
+# Summarization Example | IBM watsonx.ai Flows Engine

-This is an example summarization tool built using watsonx Flows Engine.
+This is an example summarization tool built using watsonx.ai Flows Engine.
 You can recreate the content in this directory by following along this [tutorial](https://developer.ibm.com/tutorials/awb-build-web-page-summarization-tool-watsonx-ai-flows-engine).
 The example tool takes a webpage, scrapes its content and uses a LLM to summarize it.

 ## Deploy the flows